-7.1 OUTLET HOSE CONNECTION
+7.1 PICKUP HOSE CONNECTION

 The installation of the coupler to the hose is contingent of the optional outlet arrangement incorporated in the specific unit.
-The Pressure Control Elbow Assy (1-1) with the appropriate Option 3 or 4 male half quick disconnect will connect to any of its compatible various sized outlet threaded female half quick disconnects with carrying handle.
+The Pressure Control Elbow Assy (1-1) with the appropriate male half quick disconnect will connect to any of the six various sized outlet threaded female half quick disconnects with carrying handle.
 A proper pipe thread lubricant should be used when tightening the female half quick disconnect to the hose thread.